 Career History

-I am a statistical geneticist and bioinformatician in the Statistical Genetics Laboratory, embedded in the wider Genetic Epidemiology department.
-I have expertise in large data analysis, and am at the forefront of using statistical techniques to identify the genetic underpinnings of skin cancer, particularly melanoma.
+As of 2026, I am now the team head of the newly formed Genetics and Skin Cancer Lab.
+I have expertise in large data analysis and am at the forefront of using statistical techniques to identify the genetic underpinnings of skin cancer, particularly melanoma.

 Area of Interest